 Ethiopia enjoys 70% of the mountains on the African continent.
-It offers an incredible array of beautiful sights to be seen — arid plains, spectacular mountains, lush green areas, and vast lakes that make up scenic landscapes like the Simien Mountains, Danakil Depression and Blue Nile Falls.
-The country also features the Great Rift Valley which is the most visible physical detail on planet Earth.
-In fact, it is so visible you can see it from space!
+It offers an incredible array of beautiful sights to be seen — arid plains, spectacular mountains, lush green areas, and vast lakes that make up scenic landscapes like the Simien Mountains, Danakil Depression, and Blue Nile Falls.
+Moreover, the country features the Great Rift Valley which is the most visible physical detail on planet Earth.
+Hence, it is so visible you can see it from space!

 #2 The wildlife

 The Gelada baboon is the world’s rarest ape.
 It is particularly found in the Simien Mountains along with the Ethiopian Wolf, otherwise called Simien fox.
-The Simien fox is the most endangered carnivore.
-Indeed, the extraordinary range of wildlife and endemic animals make Ethiopia even more surreal than it already is.
-Plus, it’s also an excellent birding country.
-Birds like the blue-winged Goose, white-cheeked Turaco, and Rouget’s Rail can only be seen roaming the skies of Ethiopia.
+The Simien fox is the most endangered carnivore therefore, the extraordinary range of wildlife and endemic animals make Ethiopia even more surreal than it already is.
+Besides that, it’s also an excellent birding country.
+Birds like the blue-winged Goose, White-cheeked Turaco, and Rouget’s Rail can only be seen roaming the skies of Ethiopia.

-Yes, Ethiopia’s wildlife may not be comparable to the wildlife in its neighboring countries, Kenya and Tanzania, however, Ethiopia’s wildlife is definitely worth visiting, too.
-Not only is it an excellent complement to a safari in Kenya or Tanzania, some of the animals in Ethiopia are also only endemic to the country.
+Yes, Ethiopia’s wildlife may not be comparable to the wildlife in its neighboring countries, Kenya and Tanzania, but certainly, Ethiopia’s wildlife is definitely worth visiting, too.
+Not only is it an excellent complement to a safari in Kenya or Tanzania, but also, some of the animals in Ethiopia are also only endemic to the country.

 #3 The history

-The country is endowed with historical sites, many of them a UNESCO World Heritage Site.
+In fact, the country is endowed with historical sites, most noteworthy, many of them are UNESCO World Heritage Site.

 #4 The food

-Visiting Ethiopia doesn’t only satisfy your eyes but your palate as well.
-The country features flavorful food with extensive choices, from the raw meat delicacy to an extensive vegetable dish.
+Aside from Visiting Ethiopia doesn’t only satisfy your eyes but your plate as well, for the reason that the country features flavorful food with extensive choices, from the raw meat delicacy to an extensive vegetable dish.